keptn/keptn.github.io/content/docs/0.7.x/quickstart/index.md

 <details><summary>K3s</summary>
 <p>

 Please refer to the [official homepage of K3s](https://k3s.io) for detailed installation instructions.
-Here a short guide on how to run Keptn on K3s is provided.
+Here, a short guide on how to run Keptn on K3s is provided for a Linux environment. **Note:** If you are using macOS, you will need to run K3s using [multipass](https://multipass.run/) and as explained [here](https://medium.com/@zhimin.wen/running-k3s-with-multipass-on-mac-fbd559966f7c).

 1. Download, install [K3s](https://k3s.io/) (tested with [versions 1.16 to 1.18](../operate/k8s_support/#supported-versions)) and run K3s using the following command:
    ```console